salemalem/matic-docs/docs/supernets/operate/local-supernet.md

 Now that the rootchain contracts have been deployed and initialized, we can create the chain configuration for the PolyBFT network.
 The chain configuration specifies the parameters for the blockchain network, including the consensus mechanism, the block gas limit, and the epoch size.

-We'll use the polygon-edge genesis command to generate the genesis configuration file.
+We'll use the ./polygon-edge genesis command to generate the genesis configuration file.
 Here are the options we'll be using:

 - `--consensus`: specifies the consensus mechanism to use for the network
 - `--block-gas-limit`: specifies the maximum gas limit for each block